Year of Action 2019

 - Join the open bi-weekly teleconference to #changethegame4heritage: A pan-Canadian opportunity for updates and strategy development held every second Tuesday.
 Next call: Federal Election 2019 Strategy Session: a post-mortem on Federal Budget 2019 and election strategy development on Tuesday, April 2 at 2 p.m.
-EST. (Toll free: 1-866-999-9779, participant code: 469414) – Suspended while we assemble a new multi-sectoral team to write the next chapter in the Playbook to #changethegame4heritage.
+EDT.
+(Toll free: 1-888-289-4573, participant’s code: 2068348).

 - MARCH 19: Federal Budget 2019 – the National Trust’s response

 - NOVEMBER 19: Petition E-1778 (National Historic Sites) tabled in House of Commons

 - STARTING IN OCTOBER: Federal Budget in development